-Shareholder requirements Listing mandatory The REIT's shareholders' means of control should not exceed the limitations described Yes
+Shareholder requirements Listing mandatory The REIT's shareholders' means of control should not exceed the limitations described hereinafter Yes

-As of three years from the date the company was listed for trading on a stock exchange in Israel, no more than 70% of the company's means of control are held, directly and indirectly, by five shareholders or less.
+As of three years from the date the company was listed for trading in a stock exchange in Israel, no more than 70% of the company's means of control are held, directly or indirectly, by five shareholders or less.

-However, as of five years from the date the company was listed for trading on a stock exchange in Israel, no more than 50% of the company's means of control are held, directly and indirectly, by five shareholders or less.
+As of five years from the date the company was listed for trading in a stock exchange in Israel no more than 50% of the company's means of control are held, directly or indirectly, by five shareholders or less.

-In addition, as of the sixth year from the date the company was listed for trading on a stock exchange in Israel, no single shareholder will hold more than 30% of the company's means of control, and as of the ninth year, no more than 20% of the company's means of control.
+In addition, as of the sixth year from the date the company was listed for trading in a stock exchange in Israel, no single shareholder will hold more than 30% of the company's means of control, and as of the ninth year from the date the company was listed for trading in a stock exchange in Israel, no single shareholder will hold more than 20% of the company's means of control.

-The limitations on the company's shareholder apply on directly or indirectly holdings (a shareholder and his relative, as defined in Section 88 of the ITO, are considered to be one shareholder).
-In addition, members of a benefit fund, persons insured by an insurance company in respect of its insured persons' invest and unit holders in a joint investment trust fund shareholders in the fund.
+The limitations on the company's shareholders apply on directly or indirectly holdings (a shareholder and his relative, as defined in Section 88 of the ITO, are considered to be one shareholder).
+In addition, members of a benefit fund, persons insured by an insurance company in respect of its insured persons' invest, and unitholders in a joint investment trust fund will be considered as shareholders in the fund.

-'Means of control' is defined as one of the following: the right to profit, the right to appoint a director or general manager of the company or similar function, voting rights, the rights to liquidation proceeds, or the power to order or instruct someone who holds any of the rights listed above to act on his behalf.
+'Means of control' is defined as one of the following: the right to profit, the right to appoint a director or general manager of the company or similar function, voting rights, the rights to liquidation proceeds or the power to order or instruct someone who holds any of the rights listed above to act on his behalf.

 The company must be listed for trade in the TASE within a period of 24 months or 36 months from the date of incorporation under the provisions described above.
-The REIT may also be (dually) listed for trade abroad.
+The REIT may also be listed for trade abroad (dually).